Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

   - Run the Content Validator in Looker to ensure that everything still works.
 This is great for catching other reports that depend on the table you just changed.
 Also compare dev to prod and make sure data and dashboards all still work.
   - Invvolve stakeholder is the dev vs prod comparison when the changes are very significant
   - Change references back to prod schema, and deploy to master
+- Put a transformation table post update and pre update next to one another to verify whether everything is still as expected - you'd want to verify the data at very low granularity - e.g. on a row level
+- Also, compare key metrics: duplicate a view file in Looker, run the aggregated metrics and have two windows: one with the PDT and the other with DBT to compare prod vs dev.

 ### BI tool testing